With more employees seeking job flexibility, many companies now embrace hybrid working as a way to boost satisfaction, retention and performance.

 What is hybrid working?

-Owl Lab’s CEO Frank Weishaupt says the trend dispels a belief around traditional office work:
+Owl Labs’ CEO Frank Weishaupt says the trend dispels a belief around traditional office work:

-A Gallup study shows that over half of US employees (with remote-capable jobs) prefer a hybrid arrangement to only on-site or remote working.
+A Gallup study shows that over half of US employees with remote-capable jobs prefer a hybrid arrangement to only on-site or remote working.

 A hybrid model can build a sustainable work environment that meets your employees’ long-term needs.

-The flexibility of hybrid work means you can adopt an approach that best suits your processes, goals and employee preferences.
-Here are four common types of hybrid working models.
+The flexibility of a hybrid work environment means you can adopt an approach that best suits your processes, goals and employee preferences.

-1. Flexible.
-Employees set their hybrid work schedules, combining in-person and remote work based on their priorities.
+Flexible | Employees set their hybrid work schedules, combining in-person and remote work based on their priorities.
 A flexible working model allows staff to work when and how they’re most productive.
-However, clear guidelines around meeting and training availability are essential.
+However, clear guidelines around meeting and training availability are essential. |

-2. Fixed.
-The organization sets the schedules for employees.
+Fixed | The organization sets the schedules for employees.
 For example, salespeople might have to be in the office on Mondays, Tuesdays and Wednesdays and work the rest of the time from home.
-A fixed approach provides more consistency for collaboration, team-building and forecasting office capacity.
-However, it gives employees less schedule autonomy.
+A fixed number of days provides more consistency for collaboration and forecasting office capacity but offers less schedule autonomy. |

-Hybrid working often leads to higher productivity levels.
 Giving people more flexibility allows them to manage their time better and work in a way that reduces distractions while increasing focus.

 Research by International Workplace Group (IWG) found that 63% of CEOs report greater productivity in a hybrid model, while 79% of employees say they’re more productive.